openframeworks/ofBook/18_version_control_with_git/chapter.md

 A good, concise convention for how a good commit message looks can be found [here](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html).
 In short, you should have a short (about 50 characters or less), capitalized, imperative summary (e.g. "Fix bug in the file saving function").
 If this is not enough, follow this with a blank line(!) and a more detailed summary, wrapping lines to about 72 characters.
+*(If your terminal supports this, omitting the second quotation mark allows you to enter multiple lines.
+Otherwise, omit the `-m` flag to compose the commit message in the editor.)*

 Now that that is out of the way, we can commit the change we just added, and check the status afterwards: